NathanielCooper-SalesOps/nimbusai-sales-pipeline-risk-dashboard/README.md

 ### Key Takeaway
 ![Key Takeaway](key-takeaway.png)

-The dashboard starts with a plain-English summary of what the pipeline review found and where sales leadership should focus.
+The dashboard starts with an easy to understand summary of what the pipeline review found and where sales leadership should focus.

 ### KPI Summary